Assassin60/Animations/README.md

-# My name is G I create Animations and share them to the world to see
+# My name is G I create Animations and share them to the world to see.